MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embedding-components.md

 ---
-title: Embedding components namespace
+title: Embedding component namespace
-description: Embedding components namespace
+description: Embedding component namespace
 ---

 This is the entry point of the Native Embedding SDK.